 For more information about PILRAP, please contact firstname.lastname@example.org.

-All recipients of PILRAP funding must sign and return a master promissory note and a compliance statement before funds can be released.
+All first-time recipients of PILRAP funding must sign and return a master promissory note.

 May I redact my social security number from the documents that I submit with my PILRAP application?

 Yes.
 The PILRAP Committee only requires your AU ID number in order to process your application.

 Should I include my undergraduate federal student loans in my application?

 Yes.
 The PILRAP Committee considers all federal student loan debt (law school, other graduate school, and undergraduate school).